yuwie10/nih-awards/README.md

 ## Unsupervised clustering of abstract text

-First we performed unsupervised clustering of term-frequency inverse-document frequency ([tf-idf](https://en.wikipedia.org/wiki/Tf–idf)) vectorized abstract text via K-means.
+Term frequency-inverse document frequency ([tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)) is a common method of assessing the importance of a word in a document corpus.
+It weights the frequency of a given term in an individual document with the inverse frequency of that term in the entire corpus.
+The general idea is that a term that appears in all the documents is unlikely to be useful for identifying individual documents/subjects and is therefore unimportant.
+A term that appears frequently in a small number of documents, however, is likely very important in distinguishing those documents.
+We will use tf-idf vectorization to transform our abstract text and perform K-means clustering.
 To determine the number of clusters to fit, we can plot the sum of squared errors vs. the number of clusters, commonly known as an elbow plot.

 ![alt text](images/1-elbow-plot.png)